Cielquan/python_test-cielquan/docs/source/contribution/git_workflow.rst

 We use `Conventional Commits <https://www.conventionalcommits.org/en/v1.0.0/>`__ as standard for our commit messages.
-With this standard commit messages are human **and** machine readable so that the changelog creation and versioning can be automated based on keywords.
+With this standard commit messages are human **and** machine readable so that the change-log creation and versioning can be automated based on keywords.
 Commit messages will be checked in the CI pipeline.

-If you submit noncompliant commit messages we will need to ask you to fix them.
+If you submit non-compliant commit messages we will need to ask you to fix them.
 So we highly recommend you to set ``pre-commit`` up.

 If you set up ``pre-commit`` as described above you already have the ``commit-msg`` hook